 Differential privacy, multi-agent autonomy, and network science.

-Matthew Hale is an Assistant Professor of Mechanical and Aerospace Engineering at the University of Florida.
+Matthew Hale is an Associate Professor of Mechanical and Aerospace Engineering at the University of Florida.
 He received his BSE in Electrical Engineering summa cum laude from the University of Pennsylvania in 2012, and his MS and PhD in Electrical and Computer Engineering from the Georgia Institute of Technology in 2015 and 2017, respectively.
 His research interests include multi-agent systems, mobile robotics, privacy in control, and distributed optimization.
 He received an NSF CAREER Award in 2020, an ONR YIP in 2022, and an Excellence Award for Assistant Professors at the University of Florida in 2022 (for being one of the 10 most outstanding assistant professors across all disciplines at the university).

 Research Interests: Eye tracking, Visual attention, Graphics/VR/AR/XR, Human-centered Computing, Privacy and Security for Mixed Reality